Table of Contents

 Ethics and Social Responsibility

-Ethics (sila) and social responsibility are integral aspects of Rahula’s exposition on Buddhism.
-He emphasizes that ethical conduct forms the foundation for spiritual practice and societal harmony.
-Rahula discusses the Five Precepts (pancasila) as guidelines for ethical living, encouraging readers to abstain from harming living beings, stealing, engaging in sexual misconduct, lying, and consuming intoxicants.
-He underscores the importance of ethical behavior in cultivating inner peace and contributing to the welfare of others.
+Ethics (sila) and social responsibility form an integral part in Rahula’s exposition on Buddhism.
+He maintains that ethical conduct is built as a base for spiritual practice and harmony in the world.
+Rahula engages in a discussion about the Five Precepts (pancasila) as guidelines for an ethically living, urging readers to foster non-killing of living beings, non-stealing, non-sexual misconduct, non-lying, and non-taking of intoxicants.
+He maintains that the importance of ethical conduct arises in implementing the attainment of inner peace and making great contributions to the welfare of others.

 Scholarly Contributions

-“What the Buddha Taught” is celebrated for its scholarly rigor and clarity in presenting complex Buddhist teachings.
-Rahula’s background as a scholar-monk equipped him with the expertise to navigate traditional Buddhist texts and interpret them for contemporary audiences.
-His engagement with Pali scriptures and commentaries ensures an authentic representation of Buddhist doctrine, distinguishing the book as a reliable resource for students and scholars of Buddhism.
+“What the Buddha Taught” is celebrated for its scholarly rigor and clarity in presenting the complex Buddhist teachings.
+The scholarly monk Rahula was in a unique position to both understand the particularities of the traditional Buddhist texts and to render these interpretations into a language comprehensible by a more modern audience.
+His engagement with the Pali scriptures and commentaries provides the book with a true reflection of Buddhist doctrine, setting it, therefore, apart as an essential reference for students and scholars of Buddhism.

 Impact and Critical Reception